OR-5 Constituent Accountability Project · 2026 Primary

 Bynum Is A Bummer.

 We elected Rep. Janelle Bynum to fight — for immigrants, for the climate, for peace, for the Constitution.
-On four critical tests, she didn't show up.
+On five critical tests, she chose wrong.
 Oregon Democrats deserve to know.

 ■ Independent · Not affiliated with any candidate or campaign